 Mustique - Mustique has reopened effective July 1.
 Visitors will be required to show a negative test result taken 72 hours prior to departure and complete a questionnaire.
 If you arrive without the approved test, you may be subject to a rapid test on arrival and be quarantined until negative results are processed.

-New England (Rhode Island, Massachusetts, Maine, Connecticut) - New England should be a great charter destination this summer!
-The beautiful and quaint islands of Nantucket, Martha's Vineyard, and Block Island are all now open for charters.
-Newport is expecting a busy charter season and remaining yachts are filling up fast.
+New England (Rhode Island, Massachusetts, Maine, Connecticut) - New England should be a great, safe charter destination for the summer of 2021!
+The beautiful and quaint islands of Nantucket, Martha's Vineyard, and Block Island are all open for charters.
+Newport is expecting a busy 2021 charter season.

 Newport, Rhode Island - Beginning July 1, face masks will still be required in public when around others.
 6-foot social distancing is still necessary, frequent hand washing is recommended and anyone sick should stay at home.
 Nearly all businesses have been reopened in some manner.
 Museums and cultural institutions are limited to 66% capacity or 100 square feet per person.
 Indoor social gatherings can increase from 50 to 75 people, and outdoor social gatherings can increase from 75 to 150 people.
 Please note new regulation: if you are visiting Rhode Island from one of the US states with a positivity rate of COVID-19 greater than 5% you will either have to self-quarantine for 14 days or produce proof of a negative test for COVID-19 that was taken within 72 hours prior to arrival.